 Up to 12 individuals are accepted into the program each year through a process of national audition and recruitment.
-Each Institute member receives full tuition and stipend.
+Each Institute member receives full tuition and stipend, and graduates from Boston University College of Fine Arts with a Certificate in Opera Performance.
 The Institute also serves as the Center of Opera Training for Vocal Performance degree candidates, where students share training and casting opportunities.

 Through our professional curriculum model, the Opera Institute provides a performance-based curriculum taught by full-time and adjunct faculty members along with guest professionals who are currently in the business or have had significant operatic careers.
 The program includes voice lessons, repertoire coaching, Italian Conversation, Acting, Movement (Stage Combat, Ballet, Period Styles, Commedia, Alexander Technique), Business Strategies, Social Protocols for the Artist, Auditions, and Networking.
 During their studies, singers have the opportunity to participate in two large-scale productions with a full orchestra per year, a Fringe Festival of significant one-act operas, and outreach programs.

 - Fine ensemble musicians, with the confidence to assert themselves as solo artists, but with the humility to follow the guidance of coaches, music directors, and conductors

 - Credible actors, with a serviceable acting technique, including the mental flexibility to take direction from various stage directors

 - Professional colleagues who clearly understand their responsibility to their employers, the rehearsal process, and other artists, including the technical and creative team, stage and music directors, and stage management

 - Confident in their particular talents, including operatic fach

 - Able to move well, possessing physical stamina and graceful, healthy bodies

 - Extensive training in period style, gesture, and stage combat